 Contact me through this page to contribute an image or for help in finding an imaging partner.

-If you publish independently, please acknowledge that the idea came from here and let me have a copy of your completed image to add to the gallery that I will set up.
+If you publish independently, please acknowledge that the idea came from here and let me have a copy of your completed image to add to the gallery.
 All image pairs will be shared in Neil Norman’s “Comet Watch” on Facebook.

 I would like the entire project to be open and free from non-commercial copyright, so that anyone can download the images, view them and/or modify them as necessary for viewing and sharing with other enthusiasts.
 There should be no commercial use except by whoever took the photos, so I’ll be adding this Creative Commons licence stamp to each image: